Limit theorems for discrete multitype branching processes counted with a characteristic: Auxiliary results

-Once we have proved the limit theorems for centered characteristics in Theorem \ref{thm: centred characteristic}, the general non-centered case will be reduced to the centered case in the following way: for a deterministic characteristic $\Phi$ with a moderate growth rate of $\E Z^\Phi_n$, we apply a star transformation that we define below, in order to obtain a centered random characteristic $\Phi^{\star}$, for which we can use Theorem \ref{thm: centred characteristic}.
-We now proceed with our construction.
+\textbf{Star construction.} Once we have proved the limit theorems for centered characteristics in Theorem \ref{thm: centred characteristic}, the general non-centered case will be reduced to the centered case in the following way: for a deterministic characteristic $\Phi$ with a moderate growth rate of $\E Z^\Phi_n$, we apply a {\it star transformation} that we define below, in order to obtain a centered random characteristic $\Phi^{\star}$, for which we can use Theorem \ref{thm: centred characteristic}.